SOF3/GraphMine/README.md

 There may be a 5th subproject in the future:
 - graphmine-gui: An executable project that wraps the core and exposes a user interface through Java Swing or JavaFX (graphical user interface for non-terminal users)

+## Why is it called GraphMine?
+The main idea of GraphMine is that it organizes features in a graph-like model.